 We recommend waiting until the kids are 8 years old to travel, to allow them to get the most out of your trip.
 All of the tours below can be done by an 8-year-old who is used to being active.
-This includes the trekking and rafting- but not all 8-year-olds are made equal so consult us if you are not sure.
+This includes trekking and rafting- but not all 8-year-olds are made equal so consult us if you are not sure.

 Is it safe to visit Peru with kids?

-Yes it is certainly safe to visit Peru with kids.
+Yes, it is certainly safe to visit Peru with kids.
 Cusco and all of Peru is full of kids of all ages.
 They live here.
 So it is entirely possible and safe to visit Peru with kids of any age.
-8 years is simply our recommendation to get the best out of a once in a lifetime trip.
+8 years is simply our recommendation to get the best out of a once-in-a-lifetime trip.

 If going to the jungle make sure you all have Yellow Fever vaccinations.
 And if your kids are prone to petting dogs, a rabies injection is a wise idea.
 Cusco is full of dogs, but some are friendlier than others.

 Bring a means of purifying water to ensure a supply of clean drinking water.
 This Grayl Purifier is our family favourite and the kids have no problem using it themselves.
 A good tour operator should provide clean drinking water throughout your tour, but the purifier is useful for times when you are not with them, such as in the airport or at night in the hotel.
 While all hotels will provide drinking water, some still insist on giving plastic bottles, which you should try to avoid.
-When travelling in Peru with my kids, the Grayl Purifier means we never use any plastic water bottles, even the ones left for free.
+When traveling in Peru with my kids, the Grayl Purifier means we never use any plastic water bottles, even the ones left for free.